Identifying and Managing Project Risk – A Book Review

 Identifying and Managing Project Risk: Essential Tools for Failure-Proofing Your Project, Third Edition, is the latest edition of a PMI award-winning book.
 As the title suggests, it is a practical book that aims to prepare and educate readers from surprises while managing and completing a project successfully.
 Inherently, all projects have risks.
 This book presents risk management process, methods, and tools that will help the practitioner identify potential risks, analyze and control them, as well as plan for responses.
 In addition, there are also discussion about program risk management, simulation and modeling, and more.

 Identifying and Managing Project Risk is for project managers regardless of industry they belong.
-These professionals are tasked to plan for, execute, control and successfully deliver projects, sometimes complex ones, to the satisfaction of stakeholders.
+These professionals are tasked to plan, execute, control and successfully deliver projects, sometimes complex ones, to the satisfaction of stakeholders.
 The book is valuable to all levels of project professionals, whether new with their jobs, or experts in their industries.
 This guide is also helpful to professionals preparing to take PMP and PMI-RMP certifications.
-The book is aligned with the latest PMBOK and can provide additional reference.
+The book can provide additional reference.
 The book can also be used for university courses and training.

 What Customers Say